| Raising nearly $575,000, the

 communication technology that enables him to communicate with others

 despite having ALS.
+Other celebrities in

 attendance included Joe Mantegna from “The Godfather III” and “Joan